caltechlibrary/dataset/how-to/getting-started-with-dataset.md

        // The dataset collection is held in 'c'
        // This create the collection "friends.ds"
        collectionName := "frieds.ds"
-       c, err := dataset.init(collectionName)
+       // "c" is a handle to the collection c, err := dataset.init(collectionName)
        if err != nil {
            fmt.Fprintf(os.Stderr, "Something went wrong, %s\n", err)